Preparing Your Project for Success

 Are you available 9am – 5pm?
 Might there be a time difference?

 These simple things will have a surprisingly profound impact your satisfaction and productivity throughout the process.
-It’s important you consider these expectations are conveyed early to ensure your prospective developers (as well as any other stakeholders) are on the same page.
+COnvey these expectations early to ensure your prospective developers (as well as any other stakeholders) are on the same page.
 If not it could lead to unexpected costs later down the line depending on the time factored into the costs you have received.

 We recommend a middle ground.
 If communication is too frequent it can often cause confusion (if all documents aren’t synchronized and up to date), exhaustion (juggling constant communication while maintaining development progress) and likely delays.
 Ironically, too little communication has the same effect.
 It’s the project manager’s responsibility to make sure everyone has the information they need on the agreed channel(s) that work for everyone.
 This is a moving target as the communication for and between parties will change throughout the project milestones.